Management of vessels during the 2020-21 Brown marmorated stink bug (BMSB) risk season

 When to report

 In accordance with section 193 of the Biosecurity Act 2015 (the Act), commercial vessel operators intending to enter Australian territory must report to the department between 96 and 12 hours before the vessel’s estimated time of arrival in Australian waters.

 Vessel masters are encouraged to submit their Pre-Arrival Report (PAR) as close as possible to 96 hours prior to arrival to avoid any delay in assessment of biosecurity risks.

 Failure to give a report containing the information required may contravene subsection 193(4) of the Act.

 Once a pre-arrival report has been received through the Maritime Arrivals Reporting System (MARS), all RoRo vessels will be provided with a Seasonal Pest Questionnaire for completion.

 The Seasonal Pest Questionnaire will request details of the vessel’s recent ports of call, whether the vessel has been approved for participation in the Vessel Seasonal Pest Scheme, whether it has been fogged during its current voyage, and the results of any self-inspections.

 All RoRo vessels will be required to perform at least one self-inspection.
 Where insects are detected, the vessel will be required to perform two additional inspections over 48 hours.

-All insects must be kept for presentation to Biosecurity Officer on arrival in Australia.
+All insects must be kept refrigerated for presentation to a biosecurity officer on arrival in Australia.